America’s First War on Terror: Sundown at Ft. Bowie, AZ

 The Other Side of the Story

 The truth was Cochise had nothing to do with the kidnapping.
-The Apache Indian chief had been trying to convince the lieutenant of that, even suggesting that he might know the band responsible and offering to negotiate with them on the army’s behalf.
+The Apache Indian chief had been trying for some time to convince the lieutenant of that, even suggesting that he might know the band responsible and offering to negotiate with them on the army’s behalf.
 But Bascom wasn’t buying it.
-As far as he was concerned, Cochise had the boy and that was the end of it.
+As far as he was concerned, Cochise had taken the boy and that was the end of it.

 So Bascom arranged to meet Cochise at Apache Pass.
 Cochise brought his family along, his wife, brother and nephews, as a sign of his submissiveness, but he did not bring the boy.
 Angered, Bascom had the chief placed under arrest.